RavensbourneWebMedia/Interactive-Narratives/sessions/01/readme.md

 [Link to PDF outlining the marking matrix](assets/UG-Marking-Criteria-Matrix-with-Letter-Grades.pdf)

 **You will be marked on these parts of your deliverables in particular:**
-* Research pack (Narrative, character, Peer-learning mini-lessons)
+* Research pack (The underpinning of your Narrative, character and Peer-learning mini-lessons)
 * Blog-posts
 * Presentation
-* Meta-narrative description (Plot, narrative, context, genre, character)
+* Meta-narrative outline (Plot, narrative, context, genre, character)
 * Your Twine production
 * 500 word reflective report